RDBMS - Relational Database Management System

 Ease of use

-Besides the overall convenience of storing, accessing, and managing data in tables, we should mention a multitude of database tools that offer intuitive GUIs and make daily development and administration of databases rather easy even for newcomers.
+Besides the overall convenience of storing, accessing, and managing data in tables, we should mention a multitude of database tools that offer intuitive GUIs and make daily development and administration of databases relatively easy, even for newcomers.

 Advantages and disadvantages of RDBMS

 The vast capabilities and benefits of relational database management systems make them perfect for modern software solutions.
-However, there are also several disadvantages to take note of.
+But despite their usefulness, they come with costs and complexities.
+Here are the advantages and disadvantages of RDBMS.

 The pros: